codio-content/Javascript_for_web_development-Javascript_and_HTML_forms/.guides/content/Form-mechanisms-55ff.md

-What exactly did happen in our simple form in the previous section ?
+What exactly did happen in our simple form in the previous section?
 In general, what happens when a user submits a form on a website?

 In the graphic below we can see the different steps: